hashicorp/field-workshops-nomad/docs/slides/multi-cloud/advanced-nomad/nomad-security-exanded.md

 ---
 name: chapter-security-topics
-# Chapter Topics
+# Chapter 1 Topics

-1. Nomad Encryption
+1. Encryption Overview
-1. Nomad Access Control Lists (ACLs)
+2. Nomad Access Control Lists (ACLs)
+3. Securing Nomad Clusters with TLS
+4. Using Vault's PKI Secrets Engine with Nomad
+5. Hands on Lab: Nomad ACLs

 ???
 * This is our topics slide.